Climbing the two tallest peaks in Oahu: Pu'u Kalena and Mt. Ka'ala

 by Nandor Szotak December 9th 2018

 The original plan was to do Schoefield Waikane to Poamoho this Sunday, but because we didn't get a permit, had to change plans.
-Weather was pretty ugly in the Ko'olaus so we decided to head out to the West Side.
+The weather was pretty ugly in the Ko'olaus so we decided to head out to the West Side.
 Alex told me that Krista is going to do Kawiwi to Knife Edge Ridge, but we ended up doing the Kalena Ka'ala loop because none of us did that track before.

-Continuing uphill we hit a rock wall, but following the old ropes and webbings, it was easy to contour around, and work our way up zig zagging from left to right.
+Continuing uphill we hit a rock wall, but following the old ropes and webbings, it was easy to contour around and work our way up zig-zagging from left to right.

 After 2 hours finally we made it to the top of Star Trek which is actually a 2861 ft tall peak.